FTSE edges lower as earnings outlook weighs

 Weakness in several heavyweight cyclical sectors, including mining, prevented the broader market from rising and suggested that Friday's sluggish growth data from top metals consumer China would continue to put downside pressure on the industry.

-Banks .FTNMX8350 were also among the worst-performing sectors, mirroring weakness across Europe, with Barclays (BARC.L) the top faller, down 2.7 percent, weighed further by the Libor scandal.
+Banks were also among the worst-performing sectors, mirroring weakness across Europe, with Barclays the top faller, down 2.7 percent, weighed further by the Libor scandal.

 "Banking has become a very emotional environment and it is very hard to be confident even when results are in line or even better than expected," Darren Winder, equity strategist at Oriel Securities, said.